vmakeev/hass_tplink_easy_smart/docs/sensors.md

 The component allows you to get the PoE information of the switch.
 The sensor value is the actual PoE consumption of the switch in watts.

+This sensor will not be added to Home Assistant if the device does not support PoE.

 ![PoE consumption sensor](images/sensor_poe_consumption.png)

 There is one sensor that is always present: